-On January 12, Cedric Hughes, former treasurer of the United Union of Professionals, alternately known as Service Employees International Union Local 721, was sentenced in U.S. District Court for the Central District of California to five years of probation for embezzling $15,193 in funds from the Los Angeles-based health care workers union.
-He also was ordered to make full restitution, and pay a $2,000 fine and a $100 special assessment.
-Hughes had pleaded guilty in September after being indicted in December 2013.
-The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 12, Brian Cisek, former sergeant-at-arms of National Association of Letter Carriers Branch 56, was sentenced in U.S. District Court for the Western District of Michigan to two years of probation, and was ordered to pay a $3,000 fine and a $100 special assessment, for embezzling funds from the Grand Rapids-based union.
+He previously paid restitution in the amount of $9,200.
+Cisek had pleaded guilty in August after being charged earlier that month.
+The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On January 8, Robert Mays, former financial secretary of United Steelworkers Local 561, was sentenced in U.S. District Court for the Southern District of Ohio to three years of probation and 208 hours of community service for embezzling $24,833 in funds from the union, currently based in Lancaster, Ohio.
-He also was ordered to make full restitution.
-Mays had pleaded guilty in September after being indicted in July.
+On December 15, Jennifer Cruise, also known as Jenn Studebaker, former office manager for International Brotherhood of Electrical Workers Local 520, was sentenced in U.S. District Court for the Western District of Texas to three years of probation for embezzling funds from the Austin-based union.
+She also was ordered to pay restitution in the amount of $12,344 and a special assessment of $100.
+Cruise had pleaded guilty in October after being charged in August for stealing $12,750.
 The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡